project-zot/project-zot.github.io/docs/articles/mirroring.md

 A key use case for zot is to act as a mirror for upstream registries.
 If an upstream registry is OCI distribution-spec conformant for pulling images, you can use zot's `sync` feature to implement a downstream mirror, synchronizing OCI images and corresponding artifacts.
 Because synchronized images are stored in zot's local storage, registry mirroring allows for a fully distributed disconnected container image build pipeline.
 Container image operations terminate in local zot storage, which may reduce network latency and costs.

-> :warning: Because zot is a OCI-only registry, any upstream image stored in the Docker image format is converted to OCI format when downloading to zot.
-In the conversion, some non-OCI attributes may be lost and the image digest will change.
-Pulling with <tag>@<digest> will not work as expected.
-Signatures, for example, are removed due to the mismatch between the old and the new digests.
+> :warning: By default, zot stores images in OCI format.
+When syncing Docker-format images (`application/vnd.docker.distribution.manifest.v2+json`), zot converts them to OCI unless you opt out.
+Conversion changes the manifest digest, so digest-pinned pulls (for example, `repo@sha256:<digest>`) and verifiable signatures will not work as expected.

-> :pencil2: If Docker compatibility is enabled using the `compat` attribute under `http` in the zot configuration, Docker image format conversion to OCI image format can be disabled using the `preserveDigest` setting.
+> :pencil2: To store Docker-format images unchanged, enable [`http.compat`](../admin-guide/admin-configuration.md#compatibility-with-other-image-schema-types) as `["docker2s2"]` (the array must contain the exact string `docker2s2`) and set `preserveDigest`: `true` on the sync registry.
+See [When to enable compat](#when-to-enable-compat) below.

 ## Mirroring modes